 This is the paper announcing the gravitational-wave detection.
-It gives an overview of the properties of the signal, initial estimates of the parameters of the source and the binary neutron star merger rate, as well as an overview of results from the other companion papers.
+It gives an overview of the properties of the signal, initial estimates of the parameters of the source (see the GW170817 Properties Paper for updates) and the binary neutron star merger rate, as well as an overview of results from the other companion papers.

 I was disappointed that “the era of gravitational-wave multi-messenger astronomy has opened with a bang” didn’t make the conclusion of the final draft.

 Title: Multi-messenger observations of a binary neutron star merger

 LIGO science summary: The dawn of multi-messenger astrophysics: observations of a binary neutron star merger

 I’ve numbered this paper as −1 as it gives an overview of all the observations—gravitational wave, electromagnetic and neutrino—accompanying GW170817.
 I feel a little sorry for the neutrino observers, as they’re the only ones not to make a detection.
 Drawing together the gravitational wave and electromagnetic observations, we can confirm that binary neutron star mergers are the progenitors of (at least some) short gamma-ray bursts and kilonovae.

 Do not print this paper, the author list stretches across 23 pages.

 More details: The Multimessenger Astronomy Paper summary

 Title: Gravitational waves and gamma-rays from a binary neutron star merger: GW170817 and GRB 170817A